bsmth/content/files/en-us/learn/forms/html5_input_types/index.md

 ![Firefox for Android email keyboard, with the at sign displayed by default.](fx-android-email-type-keyboard.jpg)

-> [!NOTE]
-> You can find examples of the basic text input types at [basic input examples](https://mdn.github.io/learning-area/html/forms/basic-input-examples/) (see the [source code](https://github.com/mdn/learning-area/blob/main/html/forms/basic-input-examples/index.html) also).

-This is another good reason for using these newer input types, improving the user experience for users of these devices.
+This is another good reason for using these input types, improving the user experience for users of these devices.

 ### Client-side validation

-As you can see above, `email` — along with other newer `input` types — provides built-in _client-side_ error validation, performed by the browser before the data gets sent to the server.
+As you can see above, `email` — along with other `input` types — provides built-in _client-side_ error validation, performed by the browser before the data gets sent to the server.
 It _is_ a helpful aid to guide users to fill out a form accurately, and it can save time: it is useful to know that your data is not correct immediately, rather than having to wait for a round trip to the server.

 But it _should not be considered_ an exhaustive security measure!
 Your apps should always perform security checks on any form-submitted data on the _server-side_ as well as the client-side, because client-side validation is too easy to turn off, so malicious users can still easily send bad data through to your server.
 Read [Website security](/en-US/docs/Learn/Server-side/First_steps/Website_security) for an idea of what _could_ happen; implementing server-side validation is somewhat beyond the scope of this module, but you should bear it in mind.